arahi7860/mongo-crud/README.md

 to store information about restaurants.

-In order to create/connect to a new database, we have to tell Mongo to `use` a specific database that we want to work with:
+In order to create/connect to a new database, we have to tell Mongo to `use` a specific database that we want to work with. `use` will create the database it received as an argument if not already initialized and then connect to it.

 ```
 > use restaurant_db
 ```
-> **Note**: `use` will create the database it received as an argument if not
-> already initialized and then connect to it

-Verify:
+Verify.
+The `db` variable is provided by Mongo and will point to the database you're currently connected to.

 ```
 > db
 restaurant_db
 ```

-> **Note**: the `db` variable is provided by Mongo and will point to the
-> database you're currently connected to.

-Common gotcha - what happens when we run:
+Common gotcha: what happens when we run:

 ```
 $ show dbs
 ```

-> **Note**: we don't see `restaurant_db` listed.
-It isn't until we add
-> a document to our database that our db will show up in `show dbs`!
+We don't see `restaurant_db` listed.
+It isn't until we add a document to our database that our db will show up in `show dbs`!

 ## CLI: Create a Record (10 min / 0:15)